 Organizing a redundant infrastructure on-premises can get very expensive and time-consuming.
 Instead of building your own cluster, use the cloud solution to organize a reserve platform.
 If the main infrastructure happens to fail, the services on the platform will continue to work.
 This solution is used by small and medium businesses, as well as large enterprises.

 If your business experiences seasonal traffic surges or if the periods of high and low traffic fluctuate, the cloud can be used to deploy systems that are used for heavy seasonal workloads.
 This kind of solution can be considered an enterprise hybrid cloud.
 There are tools for integrating local and cloud apps on the market that will make this type of infrastructure more effective.

 Companies with branching org charts have dedicated development teams.
 The resource audit before the start of the project must consider all factors, including the computing power necessary for deploying the product.
 Unfortunately, it is sometimes difficult to accurately predict the actual load on the infrastructure.
 If another department is expecting an application and there aren’t enough resources on the local infrastructure, the cloud is a simple and quick solution.

 Use-case 5: full infrastructure migration

 This scenario allows the company to reap all the advantages of business cloud infrastructure.
-Full migration is a difficult and costly process, which is why some providers transfer the client’s systems themselves.
+Enterprise cloud migration is a difficult and costly process, which is why some providers transfer the client’s systems themselves.
 The specialists organize the migration in such a way that the business processes remain unaffected and the infrastructure is optimized.